chanthus/JEvents/README.md

 JEvents
 =======

-A non-annotation driven event framework for java
+A non-annotation driven event framework for java that tries to mimic C# events.

 Release Jar Download
 --------------------